marcinkuzminski/rhodecode/docs/api/api.rst

 get_repos
 ---------

 Lists all existing repositories.
-This command can be executed only using api_key belonging to user with admin rights
+This command can be executed only using api_key belonging to user with admin rights or regular user that have admin, write or read access to repository.

 INPUT::